 The complete taxonomy of intent signals

 Not all signals are equal.
 Some reveal imminent buying intent, others an exploratory phase.
-Understanding this hierarchy is essential for prioritizing your efforts.
+Understanding this hierarchy is what lets you prioritize correctly.

 Growth signals (high priority)

-Fundraising — The most powerful signal on the market.
-A startup raising €5M will hire, invest in tools, and structure processes within 6 months.
+Fundraising.
+The most powerful signal on the market.
+A startup raising €5M will hire, invest in tools, and structure processes within six months.
 For B2B software vendors, the timing is ideal: new budget, growth pressure, fast decisions.
 Rodz detects fundraising in real time via press releases and investor databases.

-Mass hiring — A company posting 15 job openings including 5 SDRs is scaling its sales team.
+Mass hiring.
+A company posting 15 job openings including five SDRs is scaling its sales team.
 They need tools, training, and processes.
-Identify the VP Sales or Head of Sales Ops and propose a discussion on onboarding new hires.
+Identify the VP Sales or Head of Sales Ops and propose a conversation about onboarding new hires.
 Rodz monitors job postings across 50+ sites and detects hiring waves automatically.

 Change signals (very high priority)

-Job changes — A new CMO, VP Sales, or CTO arriving is one of the most actionable signals.
-The first 100 days of a new leader are a unique window: new budget, new priorities, desire to make their mark.
-Analyze their LinkedIn history (where did they come from? what tools did they use?) and tailor your pitch.
+Job changes.
+A new CMO, VP Sales, or CTO is one of the most actionable signals available.
+The first 100 days of a new leader are a genuine window: new budget, new priorities, desire to make their mark.
+Analyze their LinkedIn history (where did they come from? what tools did they use?) and tailor your pitch accordingly.
 Rodz detects job changes via LinkedIn and official announcements.

-Mergers and acquisitions (M&A) — When a company acquires a competitor or merges with a market player, the need to harmonize tools, integrate teams, and standardize processes is immediate.
-This is the time to propose a strategic consultation for the transition.
+Mergers and acquisitions (M&A).
+When a company acquires a competitor or merges with a market player, the need to harmonize tools, integrate teams, and standardize processes is immediate.
+That’s the moment to propose a strategic conversation for the transition.

-Relocations and expansions — A company opening a London office or moving to larger premises is growing.
-They need new suppliers, services, and solutions adapted to their new scale.
+Relocations and expansions.
+A company opening a London office or moving to larger premises is growing.
+They need new suppliers, services, and solutions suited to their new scale.

 Social and engagement signals (medium to high priority)

-These signals capture micro-interactions often invisible to the naked eye that, when aggregated, paint a precise intent profile.
+These signals capture micro-interactions that are often invisible individually but paint a precise intent profile when aggregated.

-Brand mentions — A decision-maker mentioning your competitor in a LinkedIn post, or commenting on an article about your product category, reveals active interest.
+Brand mentions.
+A decision-maker mentioning a competitor in a LinkedIn post, or commenting on an article about your product category, reveals active interest.
 Rodz monitors LinkedIn mentions and engagement in real time.

-Reactions and interactions — Likes, comments, and shares on relevant content are individually weak signals, but powerful when aggregated.
-A prospect who likes 5 posts about B2B prospecting in one week is clearly interested in the topic.
+Reactions and interactions.
+Likes, comments, and shares on relevant content are weak signals individually, but powerful in aggregate.
+A prospect who likes five posts about B2B prospecting in one week is clearly thinking about the topic.

 Competitive and market signals (variable priority)

-Competitive intelligence — Tracking your competitors’ moves (new clients, partnerships, product launches) helps you identify companies in active evaluation mode and position yourself as an alternative.
+Competitive intelligence.
+Tracking competitors’ moves (new clients, partnerships, product launches) helps you identify companies in active evaluation mode and position yourself as an alternative.

 Explicit intent signals (maximum priority)

-- Demo request — The prospect raised their hand.
-Contact within 2 hours max.
+- Demo request.
+The prospect raised their hand.
+Contact within two hours.

-- Repeated pricing page visits — Budget being validated, final evaluation phase.
+- Repeated pricing page visits.
+Budget is being validated, final evaluation phase.

-- Explicit need mentioned on LinkedIn — “Does anyone know a good prospecting tool?” is a golden signal.
+- Explicit need mentioned on LinkedIn.
+“Does anyone know a good prospecting tool?” is about as direct as it gets.

 How signal capture works: the infrastructure behind it